Product Marketing Lauri Hänninen 6 min read

 Storytelling actually does mean different things

-Both sides claim to be doing “storytelling.”
-Both are right.
-Both are doing different things.
+Both sides claim to be doing “storytelling,” and both are right.
+They’re doing different things.

 In B2B, every story ends with a number.
-Pipeline up 40%, time to insight cut by half, net revenue retention at 128%.
+Pipeline up 40%.
+Net revenue retention at 128%.
 The narrative exists to justify that number.
 If your story doesn’t end with one, your champion has nothing to show their CFO and you lose.

 B2C storytelling is identity.
-It’s not “here’s what this product does,” it’s “here’s who you are when you own this.”
-Hardware wallets are a great example.
-The functional pitch is “an offline device that protects your private keys.”
+The functional pitch for a hardware wallet is “an offline device that protects your private keys.”
 Nobody buys based on that.
 People buy because they want to feel like someone who doesn’t need a bank’s permission to move their own money.
 The product is almost a prop in a story about the customer’s self-image.

 Neither approach works in the other context.
 Try selling identity to a procurement officer.
 Try selling pipeline velocity to a guy on Twitter who just lost coins on FTX.